AndrewSamaha/WSBAnalysis/README.md

 4. Investigating whether frequent posters have less variability as a group in post popularity as compared to one-time posters.

 # About Me
 I'm a software developer, a former academic, and a yoga instructor.
 My passion is communicating stories with data.
-I leverage my creativity, deep understanding of problems, and skills to create compelling and meaningful narratives.
+I leverage my creativity, deep curiosity of problems, and skills to create compelling and meaningful narratives.
 My strengths are software development, quantitative analysis/visualization, and communicating with non-technical audiences.

 # Technology Stack
 1. Python